tomatohammado/old-ga-installfest/README.md

   ```

-#### C. GitHub
+#### Step 4: GitHub

-  If you don't have a github account, go to https://github.com and create an account.
+  If you don't have a GitHub account, go to https://github.com and create an account.

-  We use information from your github account throughout our classes.
+  We use information from your GitHub account throughout our classes.

   1. Make sure you update your Profile with: